Abrasel-Nacional/opendelivery-v2/IMPLEMENTATION_GUIDE.md

 ```
 Same structure, but:
 - MUST include "profile": "DELIVERY" | "PICKUP" | "ON_PREMISE"
-- Order is created locally, transmitted to merchant
+- Order is created and exchanged per the Orders API Spec contract
-- Transport binding defines HOW it's transmitted
 ```

 ### How Event Consumption Changes

 **v1:**
 ```
 GET /v1/events:polling → array of events
 - Events may be incomplete